koalaman/winghc/README.md

-# winghc -- Docker image for building Haskell Windows executables
+# winghc -- Docker image with Wine + Windows Haskell Platform

-This docker image aims to be a convenient way of compiling Haskell for Windows while running Linux.
+This docker image aims to be a convenient way of compiling Haskell for Windows, while still running Linux.

 ## To run: